 Life-cycle funds are also known as target date funds.
 They are balanced funds that combine shares with bonds in such a way to reflect the different phases of the investor's life-cycle.
-The target or maturity date should preferably correspond to the point in time when you intend to free up your capital to achieve your goals.
+The target date should preferably correspond to the point in time when you intend to free up your capital to achieve your goals.

 At the beginning, life-cycle funds focus on the potential returns offered by shares in the long term.
-As time goes by and the target or maturity date gets closer, the funds will gradually invest more defensively by reducing holdings of shares in favour of fixed-income investments.
+As time goes by and the target date gets closer, the funds will gradually invest more defensively by reducing holdings of shares in favour of fixed-income investments.
 This ensures that the reserve build up in the fund is better protected and you are shielded from any unexpected setbacks.